Skip to content

 That depends on your plan:

-There’s no hard upper limit on paid plans — you can add as many properties as you need.
+There’s no hard upper limit on any paid plan — you can add as many assets as you need.

 Can I track properties I’ve already sold?